Juniper/contrail-specs/5.1/tls_support.md

 enabled natively.

 The other option is to use the haproxy server that comes as part of Openstack, but again, this may not be possible for non-openstack configurations.
-So it is proposed to add the native TLS support to VNC API as mentioned above.

 ## 3.2 XMPP
-Support for TLS is available and there is code in contrail-ansible-deployer that configures required knobs when `contrail\_configuration.SSL\_ENABLE` is set to `True`.
-No testing has been done yet for this setting.
+Support for TLS 1.0 is available and there is code in contrail-ansible-deployer that configures required knobs when `contrail\_configuration.SSL\_ENABLE` is set to `True`.
+Packages need to be upgraded to versions that support TLS 1.3.

 ## 3.3 Introspect Service
-Support for TLS is available and there is code in contrail-ansible-deployer that configures required knobs when `contrail\_configuration.SSL\_ENABLE` is set to `True`.
-No testing has been done yet for this setting.
+Support for TLS 1.0 is available and there is code in contrail-ansible-deployer that configures required knobs when `contrail\_configuration.SSL\_ENABLE` is set to `True`.
+Packages need to be upgraded to versions that support TLS 1.3.

 ## 3.3 Sandesh
-Support for TLS is available and there is code in contrail-ansible-deployer that configures required knobs when `contrail\_configuration.SSL\_ENABLE` is set to `True`.
-No testing has been done yet for this setting.
+Support for TLS 1.0 is available and there is code in contrail-ansible-deployer that configures required knobs when `contrail\_configuration.SSL\_ENABLE` is set to `True`.
+Packages need to be upgraded to versions that support TLS 1.3.

 ## 3.3 WebUI Service
-Support for TLS is available and there is code in contrail-ansible-deployer that configures required knobs when `contrail\_configuration.SSL\_ENABLE` is set to `True`.
-No testing has been done yet for this setting.
+Support for TLS 1.0 is available and there is code in contrail-ansible-deployer that configures required knobs when `contrail\_configuration.SSL\_ENABLE` is set to `True`.
+Packages need to be upgraded to versions that support TLS 1.3.

-## 3.4 Keystone
-Support for TLS is available for openstack services by setting the `kolla\_enable\_tls\_external` and `kolla\_external\_fqdn\_cert` kolla variables appropriately.
-Enabling TLS in openstack requires that haproxy be enabled (even if it is an all-in-one openstack setup) and the `kolla\_internal\_vip\_address` and `kolla\_external\_vip\_address` are configured to be different IP addresses to enable TLS on the external VIP.

-Whether the TLS version supported is 1.3 or 1.2 is not known at this point.
-This needs to be confirmed.

-No testing has been done yet for this setting.

-## 3.5 External services (RabbitMQ, Zookeeper, Kafka, Cassandra)
+## 3.5 External services (RabbitMQ, Zookeeper, Kafka, Cassandra, Redis)
 All these external services that Contrail uses can support TLS and can be enabled except for Zookeeper.
 Even though Zookeeper has TLS support the client software that Contrail utilizes to access the service (python-kazoo 2.5.0-0)